Logic: an Art of Thinking, a Branch of Mathematics

 2.1 The Three Operations of the Mind

-From Aristotle to the end of the nineteenth century, classical logic was regarded as the art of correct thinking, that is, of combining propositions in such a way as to convey the truth of the premises to the conclusion, in a universe of common and stable symbols and meanings.
-Logic provides the theory of rational discourse and of scientific argumentation by defining and determining the valid schemes of reasoning.
+From Aristotle until the end of the nineteenth century, classical logic was regarded as the art of correct thinking.
+In other words, it was the art of combining propositions in a way that convey the truth of the premises to the conclusion, within a universe of common and stable symbols and meanings.
+Logic provides the theory of rational discourse and of scientific argumentation by defining and determining the valid reasoning schemes.

-The theory of the three operations of the mind comes from Maritain (1937, §2-3).
-For a long time, such an approach was abandoned by logicians, who were legitimately motivated by the fantastic potential for expansion and discovery offered by mathematical models.
-Nevertheless, it certainly has its place in relation to ordinary thinking, anchored in ordinary language.
-Indeed it illuminates the need to consider the progressive and multidimensional construction of an argument, articulating words and concepts into judgments, and propositions into arguments and reasoning.
-Such a model is quite compatible with the idea of schematization as defined in Grize’s Natural Logic.
+The theory of the three operations of the mind originates with Maritain (1937, §2–3).
+This approach had long been abandoned by logicians, who were legitimately motivated by the fantastic potential for expansion and discovery offered by mathematical models.
+Nevertheless, this approach certainly has its place in relation to ordinary thinking, anchored in ordinary language.
+It illuminates the need to consider the progressive and multidimensional construction of an argument, the articulation of words and concepts into judgments, and of propositions into arguments and reasoning.
+Such a model is quite compatible with Grize’s (1996) definition of schematization as defined in Natural Logic.

 (i) Argumentation as a mental process

-As a mental process, argumentation is defined as the third “operation of the mind”, apprehension, judgment and reasoning.
+As a mental process, argumentation is defined as the third « operation of the mind », proceeding from apprehension, to judgment and reasoning.

-— Apprehension: The mind grasps a concept, “man”, and then limits it scope: “some men”, “all the men”.
+— Apprehension: The mind grasps a concept, such as“man”, and then limits its scope: “some men”, “all men”.

-Judgment: The mind constructs a proposition, that affirms or denies something about this quantified concept: “some men are wise”.
-This judgment is categorical, it is true or false and nothing else.
+Judgment: The mind constructs a proposition, that affirms or denies something about this quantified concept, “some men are wise”.
+This judgment is categorical, it is either true or false.

-— Reasoning: The mind concatenates the judgments without any loss of truth, so as to develop new truths on the basis of known truths.
+— Reasoning: The mind links the judgments without losing any truth, in order to develop new truths based of known truths.

 (ii) Argumentation as a discursive process